ReadyResearchers/MusiSort/README.md

 1. Open terminal and run the command `musisort dir`.
 Go to the directory located under the `All Songs List Folder` called `Songs Folder`.
 An example of this path on Linux would be : `/home/user/.local/share/musisort/songlists/all/songs`.
 2. Add all songs you want to sort into this folder.
 3. Run `musisort analyze`.
 The first time this is run, it will go through every song and gather data about it.
 Everytime you add a new song to `all/songs`, this command will need to be run again to analyze the newly added songs.
-4. After the analyzation is completed, run `musisort classify <song_list> <catergory_count>`.
+4. After the analysis is completed, run `musisort classify <song_list> <catergory_count>`.
 For this example, we will use `musisort classify all 5`.
 Since our songs are located in the directory `songlists/all/songs`, the list name is `all` as that is the name of the folder the songs are located in.
-The 5 means we will be categories ranging from 0 to 4 returned to use for each song.
+The 5 means we will have categories ranging from 0 to 4 returned to us for each song.
 If the value -1 is used for the `category_count` argument, the program will attempt to automatically assign a number of categories.
 Once the program has finished classification, it will display the categories to the console in a list as so:

 ![Screenshot from 2023-04-0934754 15-12-33](https://user-images.githubusercontent.com/54772966/230233534-506b809e-8f1f-4231-9905-58c659328a55.png)